-Field is the first solo exhibition in Italy by English artist Phoebe Unwin, featuring a series of new drawings and paintings made specifically for its Pattern Room.
+First solo exhibition in Italy by the English artist Phoebe Unwin, Field is made up of a series of new drawings and paintings created specifically for the Pattern Room of the Collection.

-The title of the show holds many different connotations.
-The "field" could be a landscape, but also a color field, or the field of vision.
-It is an in-between place, a traditional subject in painting, which allows the artist to hover between figuration and abstraction, to investigate the formal aspects of her medium.
+The title of the exhibition evokes multiple connotations.
+The "field" refers to the landscape, but also to the backgrounds of color and the cut of the vision.
+It is a place in between, a traditional pictorial subject that allows the artist to oscillate between the figurative and the abstract, to investigate the formal qualities of painting.